tobaarib/cognetiks-interns-lab1/README.md

 ## Reflection Questions

-- Explain how traffic reaches your container in Azure
+- Explain how traffic reaches your container in Azure Traffic starts from the users(public internet) and hits the Azure Container Apps load balancer via HTTPS.
+The load balancer then routes that request to the internal Container App Environment, which finally sends the traffic to your starter app container instance.

 - Why must the container port match the ingress configuration?
+The target port acts like a specific door for the starter app container.
+The Python code is listening on port 8000 but the ingress is looking at another port say port 80, the traffic hits a wall and the app won't load.
+The two must align so the load balancer knows exactly where to hand off the traffic.

 - What issue did you face and how did you resolve it?
+I ran into a "Mixed Content" error where the app loaded but the CSS styling didn't.
+This happened because the app was trying to load styles over insecure HTTP while the site was on secure HTTPS.
+I am still trying to resolve the issue.

 - What would happen if your image could not be pulled from ACR?
+If Azure can't pull the image from ACR (due to wrong credentials), the deployment will get stuck in a Waiting state or show an ImagePullBackOff error.
+The app simply won't start and the URL will return a 503 Service Unavailable error.

 - Why are environment variables important in this setup?
+Environment variables allow me to keep my Docker image generic.
+Instead of hardcoding the environmental variable, I can change them in Terraform and have the app update instantly.
+It makes the setup flexible and secure.

 - What would you improve for a production deployment?
+I would move the Terraform State file from my local machine to a Remote Backend (like an encrypted Azure Blob Storage container) with state locking to allow a team to work on the infrastructure safely without corrupting the configuration.